-Elements of Byron is Byron Bay’s newest resort, and it is a gorgeous place to stay:
+Elements of Byron in Byron Bay is a gorgeous place to stay:

-It’s a resort that lives up to its name – the design and feel of the place encapsulates the natural elements of the Australian beach-front rainforest in which it sits.
+The design and feel of the place encapsulates the natural elements of the Australian beach-front and rainforest in which it sits.

-From a world class pool to a trendy ocean-front caravan on the beach-front for cocktails from 4pm, to stunning room interiors, a spa, and upmarket food, this is a relaxing place to stay.
+From a world class 40m long lagoon style pool to a trendy ocean-front caravan on the beach-front for cocktails from 4pm, to stunning room interiors, a rainforest inspired spa, and an elegant, upmarket restaurant, this is a relaxing, easy place to stay.

 The only problem when staying at Elements is that the place is so good there’s no point in leaving to explore the amazing streets of Byron Bay and its plethora of hidden coffee shops and restaurants as Elements has it all.

-This is a place to escape the world, not to keep re-entering it for a new restaurant experience each night in town, given the restaurant within the resort itself is of a high standard with everything from pizza to sushi.
-(Next time I will spend a few nights staying in Byron town centre, then move to Elements and bunker down).
+This is a place to escape the world, not to keep re-entering it for a new restaurant experience each night in town, given the main restaurant Azure within the resort itself is of a high standard with everything from grass-fed steaks to locally caught fish and sushi.
+There are three menus each day, each showcasing local cuisine and there is a vegan menu.

 Each features marble, huge beds, blackbutt floors, a large bath, separate shower and stone and timber elements reflective of the outside environment.
 There is even a microwave, and in-room iPad.